techone --service=erp-integration

 Integration with a CRM system ensures your sales team sees current order statuses, invoices and payment history directly in the customer record.
 Conversely, sales opportunities flow from CRM to ERP and automatically convert into orders once closed.
 WMS integration handles automated receipts, dispatches and stocktaking.
 Connection to accounting software or banking APIs enables automatic payment matching.

-We build all integrations through modern API interfaces (REST or GraphQL) with emphasis on real-time data synchronization, robust error handling and monitoring.
+We build all integrations through API interfaces (REST or GraphQL) with emphasis on reliable data synchronization, error handling and monitoring.
 To see what such an integration project looks like in practice, check out our IBG case study, where we connected Dynamics CRM, SharePoint and Dynamics NAV into a unified system.

 How We Work